MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Activation mode: toggle

-The Tablet is viewed by many as one of the more useful Equippables because you can attach buttons or a [WebSlate](../webcontent.md) to its screen and then move around the scene with it.
+The Tablet is viewed by many as one of the more useful Equippables because you can attach a UI object with buttons or a [WebSlate](../webcontent.md) to its screen and then move around the scene with it.
 When you pick up the Tablet, you hold it out in front of you chest high.
-You click once to raise the Tablet up to eye level, and then click again to lower it back to its initial position.
+Click once to activate the Tablet--this raises it up to almost eye level, but gives you an unobstructed view if you wish to look around the room.
+Click again to lower it back to its initial position (and de-activate it).

 ![Screen shot of an avatar holding the Tablet.](../../../media/enhance-your-environment/equips-in-detail/019-tablet.png)